What is the best possible oil I can use when using my oven at about 400 degrees farenheit?

 I don't worry about it in the oven.
 I cook my wings or drumsticks 400-450.
 I start them stovetop in a skillet of coconut oil, whole butter or ghee.
 Once brown on one side, flip em throw em in the oven until they're done.
 No problem with the fats.

-olive oil and rancidity 5 Answers
+Garlic oil for cooking?
+5 Answers